kylpo/notes/published/React-JSX-Spread.md

 We're back to a single object literal.
 Micro-perf win!

 ## Transpiling Multiple Spread Props
-To be pedantic, lets see what happens when we spread two sets of props.
+To be pedantic, lets see what happens when we spread two objects.

 ```jsx
 const someProps = {